Fast fashion sustainability issues we can no longer afford

 ● Set up your own clothes swap hub.
 How?
 Visit this website to find out.
 Make sure to watch this awesome video too, which will give you an informative and entertaining summary of how clothes swapping can save us and our planet from the fast fashion plague.

-Those above are all reusing or recycling practises.
+Those above are all reusing or recycling practices.
 Though, if you want to test your creativity, you can play fashion God and give your garments a new life by upcycling them!
-There are plenty of videos like this one giving you tips on how to refresh your wardrobe without shopping.
+There are plenty of videos giving you tips on how to refresh your wardrobe without shopping.

 “Wouldn’t it be boring to wear the same colour over and over again?”
 I hear you moan.